Alumni Epsilon Literacy Grant

 Deadline and Dates

-Applications must be complete and received by November 9, 2015.
+Applications must be complete and received by November 7, 2016.
 No late submissions will be accepted.
 Award winners are usually selected before the end of December, with one-half of the awarded funds available immediately; the other half when a final project report is filed.
-The final project report (narrative of no more than 250 words) will be due by May 2, 2016.
+The final project report (narrative of no more than 250 words) will be due by May 1, 2017.
 Failure to submit the final project report will jeopardize the chance of winning future grants.
-Award winners will be recognized at the annual convention in March 2015.
+Award winners will be recognized at the annual convention March 29 -April 1, 2017.